felipecode/coiltraine/README.md

 COiLTRAiNE: Conditional Imitation Learning Training Framework
 -------------------------------------------------------------

-!!!
-Note: The old imitation learning repo is temporarily inside the "old imitation folder"

 This repository can be used to easily train and manage the trainings of imitation learning networks jointly with evaluations  on the CARLA simulator.
 Objectives: